nurupo/ci-release-publisher/README.md

 ## Troubleshooting

 In order to prevent GitHub access token from being leaked, CI Release Publisher catches all exceptions and prints out only the exception type and message, avoiding printing out the stack trace, as the access token is often passed as a function argument and might show up in the stack trace.
+Travis-CI does replace environment variable values with `[secure]` in its logs, so it's mostly a precaution in case Python prints them encoded one way or another.
 Although a good security measure, it also means that you don't know where exactly in the code exceptions are coming from.
 Luckily there are just a few common exceptions that happen when using CI Release Publisher incorrectly, most of which have to do with using the wrong API endpoint for either GitHub or Travis-CI, incorrect GitHub access token or an access token with insufficient permissions set.
 This section tries to document those exceptions based on just exception type and message.

 ### `JSONDecodeError`